nds-org/developer-tutorial/personalize.md

 1. Log into Labs Workbench
 2. Navigate to the Catalog view
 3. Select "Create"
 4. At a minimum, specify the short name, display name, and Docker image name.
 Specify ports if appropriate.
+For example, you could add the official nginx or drupal image, specifying port 80.
 5. Select "Save"
 6. Add the application
 7. Navigate to the Applications view and start-up your added applications